 We have booked a morning tour of the Vatican.
 We need to be there a bit before 8am, so it's another early start after a long day yesterday.
 We are both feeling a bit tired.
-It is again really hot, and Issy says she is feeling the heat more here than she did in Marrakech.
+It's really hot again, and Issy says she's feeling the heat more here than she did in Marrakech.

 We arrive outside the Vatican Museum and already there are long lines to get in.
-We've booked a group tour so we jump to the front of the queue.
-Before we left home everyone warned us about the queues and the advantages of booking on-line.
-I'm glad we listened.
+Fortunately we've booked a group tour so we jump to the front of the queue.
+Before we left home everyone warned us about the queues and the advantages of booking on-line; I'm glad we listened.
 The operators here seem to have mass tourism down to a very fine art.
-Our names are ticked off as we arrive, and we are told to stand in a very specific place.
+Our names are ticked off as we arrive, and we're told to stand in a very specific place.
 Our guide then hands out head sets so we can hear her as she talks into a microphone.
-She carries a flag so we don't lose her in the crowd.
-In her case this is a very good idea.
-I think she's about 4 foot 11.
-Her name is Elizabetta and she is an archaeologist, and she seems to really know a lot
+She carries a flag so we don't lose her in the crowd, which is a wise move given she looks like she's about 4 foot 11.
+Her name is Elizabetta and she tells us that she's an archaeologist.

 We move through into Saint Peter's Basilica.
 This is also beyond spectacular.
 The famous Michelangelo sculpture, The Pieta, is behind bullet proof glass after someone attacked it with a hammer a few decades ago.
 It seems hard to believe that Saint Peter is actually buried under the altar here.

-We leave the Castel and walk along the banks of the river to the Museum of Leonardo da Vinci, which is jam packed with machines invented by the great man.
-These include such diverse things as pumps, bicycles and cannons.
-It seems that he was a genius at just about everything he touched, which included everything ranging from painting to engineering.
+We leave the Castel and walk along the banks of the river to the Museum of Leonardo da Vinci.
+This is jam packed with machines invented by the great man, including such diverse things as pumps, bicycles and cannons.
+It seems that he was a genius at just about everything he touched, which included a wide variety of disciplines ranging from painting to engineering.
 The museum includes some of his writings.
 Near the end of his life he wrote that he thought that God would be a bit disappointed with him because he didn't make the most of his talents.
 I'm not sure quite where this leaves the rest of us.

 We walk up into the Borghese Gardens where we get great views over the city at sunset.
-We get lost in the Gardens, but eventually stumble across a metro train station and
+We get lost in the Gardens, before eventually stumbling across the metro which we use to get

-decide to give this a go to get back to the hotel.
-The stations have exotic names including Circus Maximus and Colosseum.
-These sound a whole lot more exciting than Flinders Street and North Melbourne.
+back to the hotel.
+The stations all seem to have exotic names including Circus Maximus and Colosseum, which somehow sound a whole lot more exciting than Flinders Street and North Melbourne.

 We have dinner at one of the many pizza and pasta restaurants on an island in the river right near the hotel.
 I'm not sure I'll be able to eat pizza again when I get home after trying this.
-The crust is thin and crispy, and they hold back on the cheese.
-This is just how I like it.
+The crust is thin and crispy, and they hold back on the cheese, which is just how I like it.

 I'm suffering from blogging fatigue.
-I know that I need to blog every night before I go to bed, or I'll get behind and never catchup.
+I know that I need to blog every night before I go to bed, or I'll get behind and never catch up.
 Between looking around and blogging there's too much to do.
 Sleep is suffering.
-Issy offers to take over blogging for a few days, but I decline her kind offer, and tell her that I've changed the password just in case she‘s tempted to try.
-I'm way too worried about what she'd say about me.
+Issy offers to take over blogging for a few days, but I decline her kind offer.
+I quickly change the password just in case she‘s tempted to try; I'm way too worried about what she'd say about me.
 As I write this, Issy is half asleep and telling me to put the blog away.
-Maybe I need a break from blogging.
-Maybe I'll feel better tomorrow.
+I think that maybe I need a break from blogging.
+Hopefully I'll feel better tomorrow.